 - Developing policies to promote a healthy community

-- Educating our community about public health issues
+- Educating our community with accurate information about public health issues

 - Enforcing city ordinances